drewbolles/gotham/README.md

 ```

 So by default, any use of Susy's span mixin will base it's math off 12 columns with 1/4 of a column as a gutter.
 The main layout variable defines a slightly different grid we use for the sidebar and content regions of the site.
 Change these variables, or create new layout variables, as you see fit.
 [Read more about Susy](http://susydocs.oddbird.net/en/latest/)

+## Recommended starting modules

+These are the modules I recommend as an extended core for site development.

+* Views
+* Entity View Mode
+* Metatag
+* Google Analytics
+* Entity
+* Token